Frequently Asked Questions

 - How do I decide which classes to take for my individualized degree plan?

 Students will enroll in courses from several departments within TTU and TTUHSC.
 Courses from departments such as psychology, special education, linguistics, physiology, neurology, human development, rehabilitation sciences, kinesiology, and engineering will complement each student’s area of interest/specialization.
 All courses must be approved by the student’s planning committee.
-For more details about potential classes, please visit the TTU and TTUHSC Catalogs at:
+For more details about potential classes, please visit the TTU Catalog and/or TTUHSC SHP Catalog.

 Once you have decided upon some courses in which you are interested, check the schedule to see if/when they are offered.
 In preparation for your first semester, schedule an appointment with your temporary advisor 1-2 months prior to the semester start date.